-The Graduate Management Admission Test® (GMAT®) exam is a standardized exam used in admissions decisions by more than 6,000 graduate management programs worldwide.
+The Graduate Management Admission Test® (GMAT®) exam is a standardized exam used in admissions decisions by more than 7,000 graduate management programs worldwide, at approximately 2,300 graduate business schools worldwide.
 It helps you gauge, and demonstrate to schools, your academic potential for success in graduate-level management studies.

-The four-part exam measures your Analytical Writing, Verbal, Quantitative, and Integrated Reasoning skills-higher-order reasoning skills that management faculty worldwide have identified as important for incoming students to have.
-Unlike undergraduate grades and curricula, which vary in their meaning across regions and institutions, your GMAT scores provide a standardized, statistically reliable measure of how you are likely to perform academically in the core curriculum of a graduate management program.
-The GMAT exam's validity, appropriateness, and value in admissions have been well-established through numerous academic studies.
+The four-part exam measures your Analytical Writing, Integrated Reasoning, Verbal, and Quantitative Reasoning skills-higher-order reasoning skills that management faculty worldwide have identified as important for incoming students to have.
+"Higher-order" reasoning skills involve complex judgments, and include critical thinking, analysis, and problem solving.
+Unlike undergraduate grades and curricula, which vary in their meaning across regions and institutions, your GMAT scores provide a standardized, statistically valid, and reliable measure of how you are likely to perform academically in the core curriculum of a graduate management program.
+The GMAT exam's validity, fairness, and value in admissions have been well-established through numerous academic studies.

-The GMAT exam is delivered entirely in English and solely on computer.
-It is not a test of business knowledge, subject matter mastery, English vocabulary, or advanced computational skills.
+The GMAT exam is delivered entirely in English and solely on a computer.
+It is not a test of business knowledge, subject-matter mastery, English vocabulary, or advanced computational skills.
 The GMAT exam also does not measure other factors related to success in graduate management study, such as job experience, leadership ability, motivation, and interpersonal skills.
 Your GMAT score is intended to be used as one admissions criterion among other, more subjective, criteria, such as admissions essays and interviews.